 If you are driving into Toronto via Highway 401 (the Macdonald-Cartier Freeway), the Gardiner Expressway is linked to the 401 to the east by the Don Valley Parkway (Highway 404) and to the west by Highway 427.

 Visitors arriving by rail can walk to the Princess of Wales, Royal Alexandra and Ed Mirvish theatres from Union Station.

 For the Royal Alexandra and Princess of Wales, it's a ten-minute walk west along Front St. to Simcoe, and north on Simcoe to King; or you can take the subway from Union Station (on the University line) one stop to the St. Andrew Subway Station.

-For the Ed Mirvish Theatre, exit Union Station and walk to Yonge Street, one block east.
+For the Ed Mirvish Theatre (formerly the Canon), exit Union Station and walk to Yonge Street, one block east.
 It's then just a 15-minute walk up Yonge to the theatre.
 You can also catch the subway (Yonge line) at Union Station and ride to Dundas, three stops away.